raikens1/mutation_rate/readme.md

 for replicating the central results of my report on differences in polymorphism patterns across populations

-## To Do

-- [ ] Make final forms of filtered vcfs available on Ben's website
-- [ ] Revise Rmarkdown code so that it runs neatly in this repo
-- [ ] Generate shell scripts (or examples of scripts) showing how I filter vcfs

 ## Pipeline

 Here is a basic walkthrough of my workflow for filtering vcfs and arriving at